alchemissst/pulsex-trading-bot/README.md

 # Quick Start

-- Create bsc address and get it's keys
+- Create pls address and get it's keys
-- Insert bsc address and private key inside of programm
+- Insert pls address and private key inside of programm
 - transfer some WPLS and PLS at your address
 - Start main.py